airbytehq/airbyte/airbyte-integrations/connectors/destination-databricks/README.md

 This connector requires a JDBC driver to connect to Databricks cluster.
 The driver is developed by Simba.

 {% hint style="warning" %}
-Before building, or uring this connector, you must agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
+Before building, or using this connector, you must agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
 This means that you can only use this driver to connector third party applications to Apache Spark SQL within a Databricks offering using the ODBC and/or JDBC protocols.
-The driver can be downloaded from [here](https://databricks.com/spark/jdbc-drivers-download).
 {% endhint %}

 This is currently a private connector that is only available on Airbyte Cloud.
 We are working on a solution to publicize it (issue [\#6043](https://github.com/airbytehq/airbyte/issues/6043)).

 - If you want to use this connector now, you can build the connector locally, and publish it to your own docker registry.
 See the "[Build](#build)" or "[Building via Gradle](#building-via-gradle)" sections below for details.
 Please do not publish this connector publicly.
-Again, if you build the Docker image, it means you agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
-- If you want to work on the connector code, first manually download the driver, and then move the driver file `SparkJDBC42.jar` to the [`lib`](./lib) director.
+- If you want to work on the connector code, first build the connector.
+The building process will automatically download the driver to the [`lib`](./lib) directory.
+You can also manually download the driver from [here](https://databricks.com/spark/jdbc-drivers-download).

 ## Local development